Meet the Staff

 Dr. Gurbal received her Doctor of Optometry degree from The New England College of Optometry and her Bachelor of Science from Florida State University.
 She completed a post- graduate residency in Pediatrics and Vision Therapy at Southern College of Optometry.
 During this residency she gained experience working with children, diagnosing and managing common eye disorders found in the pediatric population, and successfully implementing vision therapy programs for both adults and children.
 In 2010 Dr. Gurbal received her Fellowship through the College of Optometrists and Vision Development (COVD).

 From a very young age, Dr. Gurbal had always had an interest in the field of optometry.
 As a young child, she suffered from many reading problems, and it wasn’t until she enrolled in a vision therapy program that she began to realize what her passion in life was.
-The benefits or vision therapy did wonders for her, and now she is fully committed to providing the service to help strengthen children’s vision as it relates to academics and athletics.
+The benefits of vision therapy did wonders for her, and now she is fully committed to providing the service to help strengthen children’s vision as it relates to academics and athletics.

 Dr. Gurbal is an active member and the Georgia state coordinator of the College of Optometrists in Vision Development (COVD), American Optometric Academy (AOA), the Georgia Optometric Association (GOA), and the Optometric Extension Program Foundation (OEP).
 She is the currently the InfantSEE Chairperson for the state of Georgia.
 As chairperson, she attended the first InfantSEE Summit meeting in Dallas in 2007.
 She continues to educate the public about the InfantSEE program by incorporating information about the program in health care clinics throughout Fulton County.
 It is her goal to expand this knowledge throughout the state.
 Dr. Gurbal is also a member of Neuro-Optometric Rehabilitation Association (NORA).
 Through this membership her knowledge and practice has grown to better treat patients diagnosed with traumatic and acquired brain injuries.